Elaine Showalter: Career

-Showalter is a specialist in Victorian literature and the Fin-de-siècle (turn of the 19th century).
+Showalter is a specialist in Victorian literature and the fin de siècle (turn of the 20th century).
 Her most innovative work in this field is in madness and hysteria in literature, specifically in women's writing and in the portrayal of female characters.

 She is the Avalon Foundation Professor Emerita.
 Her academic honors include a Guggenheim Fellowship and a Rockefeller Humanities fellowship (1981–82).
 She is also the past-president of the Modern Language Association (MLA).

 Showalter's best known works are Towards a Feminist Poetics (1979), The Female Malady: Women, Madness, and English Culture (1830–1980) (1985), Sexual Anarchy: Gender and Culture at the Fin de Siecle (1990), Hystories: Hysterical Epidemics and Modern Media (1997), and Inventing Herself: Claiming a Feminist Intellectual Heritage (2001).
 In 2007, Showalter was chair of the judges for the prestigious British literary award, the Man Booker International Prize.

-In 2012, she also received an honorary degree from the University of St. Andrews in Scotland.
+In 2011, she was elected a Fellow of the Royal Society of Literature, while in 2012, she also received an honorary degree from the University of St. Andrews in Scotland.